pry/pry/README.markdown

             a -- b -- c --

-### History

-Readline history can be viewed and replayed using the `hist` command.
-When `hist` is invoked with no arguments it simply displays the history (passing the output through a pager if necessary)) when the `--replay` option is used a line or a range of lines of history can be replayed.

-In the example below we will enter a few lines in a Pry session and then view history; we will then replay one of those lines:

-    pry(main)> hist
-    0: hist -h
-    1: ls
-    2: ls
-    3: show-method puts
-    4: x = rand
-    5: hist
-    pry(main)> hist --replay 3

-    From: io.c in Ruby Core (C Method):
-    Number of lines: 8

-    static VALUE
-    rb_f_puts(int argc, VALUE *argv, VALUE recv)
-    {
-        if (recv == rb_stdout) {
-        return rb_io_puts(argc, argv, recv);
-        }
-        return rb_funcall2(rb_stdout, rb_intern("puts"), argc, argv);
-    }

-In the next example we will replay a range of lines in history.
-Note that we replay to a point where a class definition is still open and so we can continue to add instance methods to the class:

-    pry(main)> hist
-    0: class Hello
-    1:   def hello_world
-    2:     puts "hello world!"
-    3:   end
-    4: end
-    5: hist
-    pry(main)> hist --replay 0..3
-    pry(main)* def goodbye_world
-    pry(main)*   puts "goodbye world!"
-    pry(main)* end
-    pry(main)* end
-    => nil
-    pry(main)> Hello.new.goodbye_world;
-    goodbye world!
-    pry(main)>

-Also note that in the above the line `Hello.new.goodbye_world;` ends with a semi-colon which causes expression evaluation output to be suppressed.

 ### Gist integration

 If the `gist` gem is installed then method source or documentation can be gisted to github with the